DerGuru/The-Resonant/Chapters/03-Part3-08-Supposedly_Dormant.md

 *I can identify it from here,* RAE said, her voice tight. *The architecture predates mine, but has similarities.
 It's cruder.
 But powerful.*

 A pause.
-Then, quieter: *That's Resonance Pattern Zero.
-An earlier attempt.
-Contained over a decade ago.*
+Then, quieter: *An earlier attempt.
+Failed containment from over a decade ago.
+I don't know the designation, but this is dangerous.*

 Jason felt his stomach drop.
 An entity older than RAE.
 Powerful enough to need containment.
 And it was awake.